ArmDeveloperEcosystem/workshop-github-actions/README.md

     - `DOCKER_PAT`: Your Docker Personal Access Token we generated above.
 6. Move from the **Secrets** tab to the **Variables** tab
 7. Click the **New repository variable** button.
-8. Add the following variable:3
+8. Add the following variables:
     - `DOCKER_USER`: Your Docker username.
     - `BASE_OS`: `ubuntu-24.04`